Getting Loud for Parkinson’s Disease

 Parkinson’s disease can look like tremors, but what does it sound like?

-“What many people don’t realize about Parkinson’s is that it affects speech,” says Neurologist Martha McGraw, MD, Northwestern Medicine Central DuPage Hospital.
+“Many people don’t realize that Parkinson’s affects speech,” says Neurologist Martha McGraw, MD, Northwestern Medicine Central DuPage Hospital.
 “It causes speech to become slower and softer, and sometimes it’s harder for patients to get their words out.
 They may mumble or stutter.”

 People with Parkinson’s may not realize that they are speaking quietly.
 This is because Parkinson’s is caused by a lack of the neurotransmitter dopamine in the brain, which is responsible for the movement of muscles in the face and mouth that generate speech.

 Not being able to communicate with others is frustrating.
 It can lead to depression or social withdrawal.
 And if you don’t continue to exercise the muscles required to speak, your speech will continue to worsen.

 This was particularly frustrating for Linda Partyka, a patient diagnosed with Parkinson’s disease roughly 20 years ago.
 “I’ve always loved to talk to people,” she says.
 “Nobody understood what I was trying to tell them, and my husband became a translator for me.
 It’s annoying, believe me.”

 Then Linda found The LOUD Crowd® program at Central DuPage Hospital.

 “The LOUD Crowd is really a vocal exercise group to combat the changes in speech experienced by people with Parkinson’s,” says Speech Pathologist Marcy Simanonis, MS, CCC-SLP, Central DuPage Hospital.
 “It’s a critically important maintenance program for people with Parkinson’s that helps them regain control of their voice.”